buildbot/buildbot/master/docs/developer/cls-auth.rst

         :param request: the request object

         Automatically login the user on one of the first request (when browser fetches ``/config.js``).
-This is the entrypoint for reverse-proxy driven authentication.
+This is the entry-point for reverse-proxy driven authentication.

         returns a deferred which fires with ignored results, when the authentication task is done.
         If it succeeded, ``request.getSession().user_infos`` is defined.